July 18 - 25, 2020

 Our family programs provide many opportunities to share traditional English and Anglo-American dance, music and storytelling as well as the beauty of the outdoors with children.
 This is a great way to spend time with your children, your grandchildren, your nieces and nephews, or other children dear to you.
 Each age grouping has a maximum number of spaces available.
 Adults without children are also welcome.
 We offer new material and many insights for teachers, librarians, and others working with children who wish to incorporate traditional music and dance material into their curriculum.

-Along with contras, English country and community dancing, there will be classes in morris, sword and clog.
-There will many opportunities for singing, storytelling as well as jam sessions and musical processions.
-There will also be crafts and many surprises.
+Along with contras, English country and community dancing, there are classes in morris, sword and clog.
+There are many opportunities for singing, storytelling as well as jam sessions and musical processions.
+There are also crafts and many surprises.
 Family Week never fails to fill us with a level of inspiration that sustains us through the year.
 We hope you can join us.

 |7:45-8:15||Hot Breakfast served cafeteria style|